Detailed guides to painful problems, treatments & more

 Which, ironically, is not surprising, considering their attitude toward learning.

-People who like learning are happy to explore new perspectives on “old news,” don’t mind review and reminders, and appreciate that anything they truly do already know is probably useful for someone else.
+People who like learning are happy to explore new perspectives on “old news,” don’t mind review and reminders.
+Reminders only hurt the proud.
+The humble appreciate that anything they truly do already know will be consolidated by reminders, and is also probably useful for someone else.
 As my friend Daniel Loxton put it:

 “Every single generation has to learn every single thing all over again!
 We don’t ever get to just be done with old topics — they’re all perpetually new.”